THE ART OF CYBER CRIME

 - Have an expert computer technician on standby, just in case your computer crashes.
 He or she can probably extract the data from your hard drive if all else fails.
 My son runs his own business called Computer Mechanics out of Canton, New York.
 In exchange for my helping him start his business, in return I only asked that he maintains my (and my wife’s) computer(s) or solve virus software hacks when they rear their ugly heads.

 - Have an iPad or similar Tablet-Style electronic device as a standby.
 I am writing this blog on mine as a draft because I can type fast on it.
 I then do my edits, add media, and publish on my laptop.
-I could do it all on the iPad, but I am not smart enough to finish the whole package without making mistakes.
+I could do it all on the iPad, but I am not smart enough to finish the whole package on that type of electronic device without making mistakes.

 - Don’t depend on any publicly available WiFi system to obtain or send sensitive data unless you are willing to take the risk.
 The temptation to ‘Buy On The Fly’ will be through an unsecured network, and those systems usually warn you in advance that they are not set up to handle security issues in your transmissions.